NethermindEth/StarknetByExample/src/getting-started/cairo_cheatsheet/enums.md

 2. Enums as parameters and return values to entrypoints

     - It is possible to pass `enums` to contract entrypoints as parameters, as well as return them from entrypoints.
-For that purpose, the enum needs to be serializable and dropable, hence the derivation of traits `Serde` and `Drop` in the above code snippet.
+For that purpose, the enum needs to be serializable and droppable, hence the derivation of traits `Serde` and `Drop` in the above code snippet.

 Here is an example of a contract illustrating the above statements :